subpolare/python/2024-Human.md

 * Endocrine system
 * Reproductive system

-📚 As additional literature, I can leave several groups of textbooks at once.
+📚 As additional literature, I can leave several groups of ooks at once.
 There are a couple of good English ooks on Yandex.Disk, and in VK posts there are mostly Russian books with a brief description.

 | The science | Description | Yandex.Disk | VK Post |
 | ----- | ----- | :-----: | :-----: |